bucs110a0fall21/final-project-ampalker/README.md

 ***

 ## Project Description *(Software Lead)*
-Our project is of of a game with one main character and enemies that move back and forth.
-The main character can move horizontally and jump, and get into fights with enemies.
-When the enemy and main character fight, the main character most likely win the fight, but there is a small chance that he will lose to the enemy.
-If the main character loses all his health points, the game will be over.
-If the main character does not, he will win.
+Our project is of a game that has an enemy ghost move randomly on the screen.
+The main character has unlimited double jumps (to kill the ghosts) and fights ghosts in the game.
+When the enemy collides with the ghost, there is a chance that the character himself will die, because he cannot win every battle.
+In that event, he will lose a hitpoint.
+After he loses all of his hitpoints, a game over screen will appear.
+If he kills all enemies on the screen, however, a game won screen will appear.

 ***